najafi-laboratory/behavior/Data Analysis/Eyeblink_conditioning_py/README.md

-Codes for the analysis of behavioral data collected in the Najafi Lab.
+Codes for the analysis of EBC behavioral data collected in the Najafi Lab.